3wille/KBS2016/slides.md

-## irgendwas mit ~~Franz~~Fischbrötchen
-Freddy 3Wille
+## What the hell is a Franzbrötchen?
+Frederik Wille

 ![titel](title.jpg)

 ## Hamburg?
-Wo ist das eigentlich?
+How to get there?

 ![milkyway](milkyway.jpg)

-# Fakten, Fakten, Fakten

-mehr Brücken als Venedig und Rotterdam zusammen (2500)

-Altona benannt nach Kneipe, die "all to nah" an der Stadtgrenze lag
+# Facts, Facts, Facts

+more bridges than (Venice + Rotterdam) (2500)

+Altona called after pub, which is "all to nah"(way too close) to city border
 Note: Außerhalb gabs keine Steuern

-Bhf Altona ältester Kopfbahnhof
+Altona oldest railhead/terminal station in Germany
 Note: meiste Fernbahnhöfe Deutschlands

-Ältestes Gebäude steht auf der Insel Neuwerk
+Oldest standing building is on "Neuwerk"

 ![neuwerk](neuwerk.png)

-Hagenbecks Tierpark erster Tierpark der Welt
-Note: Tierpark =?= Zoo ohne Zäune

-Davidwache: kleinstes Revier Deutschlands

-Zeitungsverlage aus Hamburg machen >50% des Umsatzes in Deutschland
+"Davidwache": smallest precinct in Germany

+Newspaper generate 50% of Germany-wide revenue

-Geburtsort von Angela Merkel
+Birthplace of Angela Merkel

-in 2008 wurde Hamburger Innensenator zum "Abschiebeminister" erklärt

-Mehr Millionäre als in jeder anderen deutschen Stadt

-Vorletzter Platz bei Pisa trotz höchsten pro-Kopf Ausgaben

-Erstes Brennstoffzellen-Personenschiff heißt "Alsterwasser"
+Most millionaires in Germany

+Second to last place in education test with highest expense per capita

+First wold-wide fuel cell boat called "Alsterwasser"

 ![alsterwasser](astra_alster.png)

-In Wedel werden einlaufende Schiffe mit Nationalhymne und Flagge begrüßt
+Incoming ships are greeted with national anthem and national flag
 Note: Schiffsbegrüßungsanlage
 Hymnen werden von Kassetten abgespielt eine Begrüßung, eine Abschied

-7x größer als Paris und doppelt so groß wie London
+Area: 7x Paris and 2x London

-eine von 6 Städten die 2 Fußballvereine gleichzeitig in der 1.
-Bundesliga hatten
+1 of 6 German Cities with 2 soccer clubs in "Bundesliga"

 ![pauli](pauli.png)